About BestPrep

 3M was the original company to partner with Bob Kaitz, an economics teacher at Breck School, in the development of a three-year pilot project to develop best practices for teaching business and economics.
 In 1976, 3M played a pivotal role in the launching of BestPrep to create experiential learning opportunities for students and teachers.
 Today, hundreds of 3M volunteers participate in mentoring BestPrep students and the BestPrep/3M collaboration has been nationally recognized.

 General Mills kicked off BestPrep’s longstanding effort to provide Minnesota classrooms with dynamic classroom speakers.
 In 1976, Phil Gustafson, VP of Consumer Affairs, was BestPrep’s first volunteer speaker, presenting to a school assembly at South St. Paul High School.
 Along the way, many General Mills’ leaders left their mark on the organization as volunteers, event keynote speakers, and Board Members.
-CEOs Bruce Atwater and Ken Powell have personally volunteered and more than 400 volunteers are active in BestPrep’s eMentors and Cloud Coach programs.
+CEOs Bruce Atwater and Ken Powell were personally involved and hundreds volunteers are active in BestPrep’s eMentors and Cloud Coach programs.

 BestPrep By The Numbers